-Soft and fluffy dinner rolls baked till golden and brushed with garlic and oregano-infused butter is a delicious, easy side dish recipe.
+Soft and fluffy dinner rolls baked until golden then brushed with garlic and oregano-infused butter is a delicious, easy side dish recipe.

-They are so soft and fluffy on the inside and the flavour is just perfection.
-Brushed with garlicky butter (I added a little dried oregano too), they are so moreish.
+These dinner rolls are so soft and fluffy on the inside and the flavor is just perfection and they are so moreish.
 I challenge you to only have one.
 These are the perfect side dish to pretty much anything.
-A big bowl of warming chili, soups, stews and (as we did) tomato pasta with enough sauce to mop up with the pillowy bread.
-Even just as is, standing by the kitchen counter.
+A big bowl of warming chili, soups, stews or with a bowl of pasta with enough sauce to mop up with the pillowy bread.
 Yum!